Billionaire Profile

 Early Life

-Kalanithi Maran was born on July 24, 1964, in Chennai, Tamil Nadu, India.
-He comes from a politically connected family; his father was Murasoli Maran, a former Union Minister, and his brother, Dayanidhi Maran, also served as a minister.
-Maran attended Don Bosco Matriculation Higher Secondary School and Loyola College, Chennai, before earning an MBA from the University of Scranton in the United States.
+Kalanithi Maran was born on July 24, 1964, in Chennai, India.
+He comes from a politically influential family; his father, Murasoli Maran, was a former Union Minister, and his grand-uncle was M. Karunanidhi, a former Chief Minister of Tamil Nadu.
+He attended Don Bosco Matriculation Higher Secondary School and Loyola College, Chennai.
+Maran then pursued an MBA from the University of Scranton in the United States.

 Rise to Success